saa23/ecommerce-business-insight-dashboard/README.md

 # ecommerce-business-insight-dashboard

-This project objective is to gain some insights of ecommerce dataset and utilize excel's features to build an interactive and dynamic dashboard.
+This project objective is to gain some insights of ecommerce dataset and utilize features of Excel 365 to build an interactive and dynamic dashboard.

 # 1. Dataset
 The original source dataset is public datasets from Kaggle.
 It is based on transactions data made at Olist Store, A Brazilian ecommerce, at period **15 October 2016 - 31 August 2018** (around two years).
 Olist is the largest department store in Brazilian marketplace, therefore the dataset comes with transactions of various type of product categories that include up to 71 types.